 The final exam is cumulative; it covers all the material discussed in class from the first day of classes through the last day of classes.
-The exam is closed-book and closed-notes.
+The exam is closed-book and closed-notes, a one-page one-sided 8.5 x 11 in cheat sheet is permitted.
 Final exams will not be returned.
 You may view the official solution and your graded exam during the grader's first regular office hour following the posting of the final exam score (see schedule below).
-After this office hour, following ASU regulations, the instructor will archive the final exams for five (5) years.
-During this period the exams may be viewed following an appointment arranged via e-mail.
-The exam may be picked up from the instructor following the five-year archival period (i.e., in April 2017); again, an e-mail appointment is required for the exam pick-up.